7 Causes of Pain in the Upper Arm

 7 Causes of Upper Arm Pain

-Treatment Options for Upper Arm PainWhether you start noticing upper arm pain gradually or it occurs suddenly and feels quite severe, it can impact your typical movements and routines.
-Upper arm pain can occur in the muscles themselves, or you may notice pain that extends from your shoulder to your elbow.
+Whether you start noticing upper arm pain gradually or it occurs suddenly and feels quite severe, it can impact your typical movements and routines.
+Upper arm pain can occur in the muscles themselves, or you may notice stabbing pain in the upper arm that extends from your shoulder to your elbow.
 Different types of injuries and health conditions can impact what type of pain you experience and how long it lasts.
 Here are seven causes of pain in the upper arm.

-Muscle Strain
+• Muscle Strain

 When muscles stretch too far out of their normal range of motion, it can lead to a strain.
 This type of injury can affect people of all ages, though muscle strains can be more common in athletes.
 A mild muscle strain may resolve on its own after a few days with rest and at-home care.
 However, a more moderate or severe muscle strain could also include muscle tears that cause inflammation and swelling in the area.
-You could strain your bicep or triceps from a sudden, single movement or repetitive motions that stress the area.
+You could strain your biceps or triceps from a sudden, single movement or repetitive motions that stress the area.
 A strain in the muscles that support your shoulder could also cause pain in your upper arm and temporarily restrict certain movements.

-Broken Bone
+• Broken Bone

 You may have suffered a broken bone if you experience sudden and severe pain after an accident.
 You could break your arm from falling on your hands with your arms outstretched or a sudden blow to the arm during a car accident or while playing sports.
 A broken bone, also known as a fracture, can require a cast to help hold your arm in place so the bone can heal properly.
 While a fractured wrist or forearm is quite common, breaking the upper arm bone is less common.
 A humerus fracture is more likely to occur at the top of the arm, just underneath the shoulder.
 This type of fracture will typically cause extreme pain, and you will likely be unable to move your arm.
 Severe swelling and bruising around your arm and shoulder can occur with a broken arm bone.
+For example, if you break your right arm, you may notice stabbing pain in upper right arm area that extends into the shoulder.

-Tendonitis
+• Tendonitis

-Osteoarthritis
+• Osteoarthritis

-Pinched Nerve
+• Pinched Nerve

 You might be surprised to learn that a pinched nerve in your neck could actually cause pain in your upper arm.
 When a nerve becomes irritated or compressed, it is known as a pinched nerve.
 A pinched nerve in your neck may cause a shooting or stabbing pain that runs through your neck, shoulder, and arm.
-These sharp pains could result from an injury like a herniated disc that puts too much pressure on a nearby nerve.
+Stabbing pain at top of the arm could result from an injury like a herniated disc that puts too much pressure on a nearby nerve.
 Poor posture and misalignments in the spine can also cause a pinched nerve.
 A pinched nerve in your arm or shoulder can also cause upper arm pain and lead to pain, tingling, and numbness that extend into your wrist and fingers.

-Joint Dislocation
+• Joint Dislocation

 A dislocated joint can cause sudden and extreme pain in and around the area.
 The arm relies on three main joints for motion and support: the shoulder, elbow, and wrist.
 A dislocation to any one of these can make certain movements and activities incredibly painful or even impossible.
 When the humerus, or upper arm bone, pops out of the socket of the shoulder joint, you will need to see a doctor to have it popped back into place.
 A dislocated joint should be treated as soon as possible to avoid any additional damage to surrounding muscles, ligaments, and tendons.

-Torn Rotator Cuff
+• Torn Rotator Cuff

 Another type of shoulder injury that can cause pain in your upper arm is a torn rotator cuff.
 The rotator cuff refers to a group of muscles and tendons that help hold your shoulder joint in place.
 The main function of the rotator cuff is to allow you to move your shoulder and arm in all different directions.
 Irritation or damage to the rotator cuff can cause pain, weakness, and reduced range of motion.
-A torn rotator cuff could occur suddenly from lifting a heavy object or may develop over time from repetitive overhead motions.
+A rotator cuff injury could occur suddenly from lifting a heavy object or may develop over time from repetitive overhead motions.
 Upper arm pain from a rotator cuff injury typically worsens with certain motions and hurts more when you lie down on the affected side.

 Acute Injuries vs. Overuse Injuries

 An acute injury refers to a sudden trauma tied to a specific event, like a car accident injury.
 An overuse injury will have a more gradual onset, typically caused by repeated microtraumas to a particular area.
 Acute injuries that can cause sudden upper arm pain include a broken bone or joint dislocation.
 Overuse injuries that lead to increasing pain and discomfort over time include muscle strains, tendonitis, and osteoarthritis.
-Some arm injuries like a torn rotator cuff could be categorized as an acute injury or an overuse injury, depending on the cause.
+Some arm injuries, like a torn rotator cuff, could be categorized as an acute injury or an overuse injury, depending on the cause.
 When you visit your doctor for upper arm pain, they will want to know if you can recall a specific moment or event where the pain started to occur, which can signal an acute injury.
 Otherwise, your doctor may want to assess you for overuse injuries and work with you to prevent this pain from occurring again in the future.

 Treatment Options for Upper Arm Pain

-Treatment Options for Upper Arm PainPlan to see a doctor if you experience sudden upper arm pain or start noticing pain that has worsened over time.
+Plan to see a doctor if you experience sudden upper arm pain or start noticing pain that has worsened over time.
 Your Atlanta orthopedic doctor will diagnose your upper arm pain accurately and develop an individualized plan of care to reduce your symptoms and address the root cause.
 Treatments for upper arm pain can range from home remedies like rest, icing the area, and anti-inflammatory medications.
 For a more serious injury or condition, your doctor may recommend physical therapy or other specialty services to support your recovery.
 At AICA Orthopedics, our doctors specialize in treating sports injuries, car accident injuries, and slip and fall injuries.
 Our doctors include orthopedists, neurologists, physical therapists, and chiropractors who all work together to provide you with quality, comprehensive care.
 Visit an AICA Orthopedics location in Atlanta near you, and don’t let upper arm pain keep you from the activities you enjoy!

 SHARE: